DanialBeg/DanialBeg/README.md

 Currently, looking for a summer 2021 Software Engineering Internship opportunity!
 Feel free to reach out if you would like to connect!

-Serving as the Vice President for ACM@UCR (https://acmucr.org/) and Director of Citrus Hack (https://citrushack.com/).
+Serving as the Vice President for [ACM@UCR](https://acmucr.org/) and Director of [Citrus Hack](https://citrushack.com/).

+If you're interested in learning more about my work feel free to check out my [website](https://danialbeg.com/)!

 <!--
 **DanialBeg/DanialBeg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.